daverajSingh/Sky-Bootcamp-Project/README.md

 ### Backend

 1. Firstly, `cd backend` to be within the react project directory.
+2. Create a venv to install libraries using the following cmd prompts:
+   - `python3 -m venv venv`
+   - `source venv/bin/activate`
-2. Then type `pip3 install -r requirements.txt` in your terminal.
-This will install any libraries and plugins required to run the react project.
+3. Then type `pip3 install -r requirements.txt` in your terminal.
+This will install any libraries and plugins required to run the backend.
-3. Finally, type `python3 app.py` to run the project.
+4. Finally, type `python3 app.py` to run the project.
 In the terminal, you will receive a url that will show the local running instance of the project.
-4. NB - Make sure to have the .env file in backend directory to ensure correct login details for the mysql database - WILL NOT WORK OTHERWISE
+5. NB - Make sure to have the .env file in backend/application directory to ensure correct login details for the mysql database - WILL NOT WORK OTHERWISE.
+Please request a .env from Daveraj if you require one.

 # Git Conventions